allen-garvey/php-redis-json-session/README.md

 ## Getting Started

-* See `example.php` for an example of how to setup the handler
+* See `docs/example.php` for an example of how to setup the handler
 * php.ini value `session.gc_maxlifetime` is used to set session key expiration dates in Redis

 ## Running Tests